-Converting that data into informed decisions about your marketing funnel can produce more leads and sales.
-Today, I’m going to teach you my best landing page optimization tips and tricks so you can attract more prospects and convert more customers.
+Today, I’m going to teach you my best landing page best practices so you can attract more prospects and convert more customers.

-If you’d like to skip around, here’s what I’m covering today:
+If you’d like to skip around, here’s what I’m covering:

 - What Exactly Is Landing Page Optimization?